 - Reclaim lost parts of your aliveness through a soul retrieval

-- Discover your power animals and spirit guides
+- Discover the archetypes of your power animals and spirit guides

 - Release old energies that are no longer useful – typically called extraction work